AequilibraE/aequilibrae/docs/source/index.rst

 .. note::

-   If you want to check any of AequilibraE's older versions, you can checkout their documentation in :ref:`this page <versionhistory>`
+   If you want to check any of AequilibraE's versions before 0.9.0, you can checkout their documentation in :ref:`this page <versionhistory>`